heron-mc/heron-mc/docsrc/tutorials/workshop.rst

       Heron.globals = {
 	  serviceUrl: '/cgi-bin/heron.cgi',

-Note: in time more "geoprocessing" remote services will be moved to use WPS.
+Note: in time more "geoprocessing" remote services will be moved to use OGC WPS.

 Advanced: Printing
 ------------------

-Heron can use the MapFish Print server module (deployed as a Java .war).
+Heron can use the MapFish Print server module (deployed as a Java .war) for printing (generating PDF prints).
 See http://www.mapfish.org for details.
 This is a whole subject by itself.
 Try to build/install the latest MapFish Print version from GitHub, usually not the one bundled with e.g. GeoServer.